 How long it takes to leach out the tannins will depend on the kind of acorns you’ve got and how much tannin they had to begin with.
 Also, more coarsely ground acorns will take longer to leach.
 Fortunately, your taste buds will let you know when the tannins have all fled.
 Fully leached acorns do not taste bitter or astringent.
 The process can take several days.

 Cooking with Acorns

 Hooray!
 You’ve done what millions of humans have done over the course of many centuries: You’ve unlocked the amazing nutrition and delicious flavor of acorns.
 Now it’s time to eat.
 Well, if you’re not ready to cook up your acorn meal right away, it’s best to dry it for storage.

 Cooking with your acorns will take a little experimentation.
-If you want to learn from a gourmet acorn chef, join us for our Advanced Wild Foraging and Herbal Medicine Class.
 A good place to start is by making a simple porridge.
 From there, you can branch out into flatbreads and even cookies and cakes.
 Acorn flour tends to be on the dry side and absorbs liquid in recipes.
 Keep that in mind, and add a bit more moisture than you would if you were using a grain or other nut flour.
 Blending acorns with almond and/or hazelnut flour is a winning combo, both nutritionally and for the taste buds.